datadave/GADS9-NYC-Spring2014-Lectures/README.md

 *   Introduce the concepts underlying logistic regression, including its relation to other regression models.
 *   Predict the probability of a user action on a website using logistic regression.

-####K-Means Clustering with R

-*   Explain the purpose of exploratory data analysis, its applications in continuous and categorical feature spaces, and the interpretation and use of clustering results.
-*   Discuss the importance of the distance function in cluster formation, as well as the importance of scale normalization.
-*   Implement a k-means clustering algorithm.

 ###Unit 3: Further Modeling Techniques

 ####K-Means Clustering with Python